AdobeDocs/experience-platform.en/help/xdm/data-types/poi-details.md

 solution: Experience Platform
 title: Point of interest details data type
 topic: overview
-description: This document provides an overview of the XDM Individual Profile class.
+description: This document provides an overview of the Point Of Interest Details XDM data type.
 ---

 # [!UICONTROL Point of interest details] data type